10 Interesting Facts About St. Charles, IL

 Photo courtesy of David Wilson (Flickr)

-Built in 1926 by local Chicago Tribune cartoonist Lester J. Norris, the Arcada Theatre is the no. 1 live music venue in the Midwest.
+Built in 1926 by local philanthropist Lester J. Norris, the Arcada Theatre is the no. 1 live music venue in the Midwest.

 Photo courtesy of Paul Sableman (Flickr)